silicium14/peertube_index/README.md

 - Isolate and handle failures of the steps in scan function
 - Use document type from Elasticsearch library?
 - Remember that in the domain we directly use the objects returned by the storage without any conversion, we are coupled to the storage format for now
+- Analysis tool check matching of collaboration and contract tests